odin-arsenal/draupnir/README.md

 ### When to Use?

 Use this template if you want a complete project from the start.
 It provides a good and strong structure for big applications to grow.
-It includes the `run` script that enables the `-collection:project=.` param, and can build `debug` and `release` versions of both `project.odin` and `lib`.
+It includes the `run` script that enables the `-collection:project=.` param, and can build `debug` and `release` versions of both `project.odin`.

 - [See the contents of the Full Template](full-template).